josehenriqueroveda/josehenriqueroveda/README.md

 Hey there 👋,

-Interest in Python, Data Science, BI and development of solutions using technology.
+Passionate about Data Science, BI and developing solutions with Python.

-I like to study, learn new things and work in hands-on.
-Graduation in Systems Analysis and Development.
-(Precision Agriculture as extra subject) I have a passion for science and new knowledges, researching, exploring and writing articles about what I develop.
+Studying at the MBA in Data Science and Analytics at USP / ESALQ.

+I am graduated in Analysis and Systems Development (Precision Agriculture as extra subject).
+Twice awarded: as best undergraduate student and outstanding undergraduate final project award.

+I firmly believe that I can change agriculture and people's lives, using technology as a tool for results and innovation that will be a legacy for future generations.

 ---